-- You need to turn the key in the ignition several times before lights comes on dashboard
+- You need to turn the key in the ignition several times before lights come on the dashboard;

-- Key turns in ignition but no dashboard lights appear
+- The key turns in the ignition but no dashboard lights appear;

-- Steering is still locked even with the key in ignition
+- Steering is still locked even with the key in the ignition;

 The failure may have occurred suddenly, maybe even gradually got worse, or started after having a flat battery or jump starting another car.

 Most Common Models affected. (but can occur within the entire Mercedes range from 2001-2016)